We build environmental products that promote harmony with nature.

 We explore new approaches to fostering this harmony through proactive engagement with citizens, consumers, businesses, organizations and government agencies.
 We explore new ideas and methods to reform business activities to ensure they are sustainable over many generations.

 We are a mission-focused, employee-owned organization.
-We have not taken on any exit-minded investments or venture capital.
 We are commited to work towards our mission over the long term.

 Condor - Behind the Name!

-Conservation efforts to save the California condor from going extinct is one of the most exhilirating environmental recovery stories.
+Conservation efforts to save the California condor from going extinct is one of the most exhilirating environmental stories of recovery.

 In 1987, a single condor lived in the wild.
 Conservation groups worked to gether to capture this remaining condor and breed it with captive condors.
 Animals fit for the wild were slowly reintroduced.
 As of 2015, around 228 California condors live in the wild!